 (10) The term "anthropology" is here used in its European meaning, understood as "social anthropology".
-This term distinguished it from anthropology in North America, labelled as "cultural anthropology".
+This term distinguishes it from anthropology in North America, often labelled as "cultural anthropology".
 A person trained in linguistics in North America will as a rule have a degree in anthropology.

 (13) Photo credit: Ethnologue (2019).

 (14) Relevant Devblog articles: "Languages, land tenure, and land degradation" at: https://devblog.no/en/article/languages-land-tenure-and-land-degradation

 (15) Other Devblog articles: "Indigenous peoples and the environment" at: https://devblog.no/en/article/indigenous-peoples-and-environment | "Appropriation of indigenous cultural property" at: https://devblog.no/en/article/appropriation-indigenous-cultural-property